A graphic showing outsourcing development team

 Reasons for outsourcing software development like cost-effectiveness and reduced operating expenses, access to a skilled talent pool and deep expertise, scalability and flexibility, focus on core activities and more

-Why do companies decide to outsource?
-While there are many reasons why an organization may choose to outsource various roles or services, it ultimately boils down to a few key factors:
+While there are many reasons why an organization may choose to outsource various roles or services, it ultimately boils down to a few key factors: mentioned below.

 Cost-effectiveness and reduced operating expenses